splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 Navigators are primarily composed of charts.

+Using charts, you can view details about your metrics and visualize metric time series.

 * Hover over a chart to see details about specific metric time series.
 * Select within a chart to see the data table for a given time period.
 * Select a chart title in the top left of a chart to display the full chart along with more chart options, such as a plot editor and the ability to change the chart’s visualization type to area, column, or histogram, for example.

 * Every chart has a :guilabel:`Chart Actions` menu.
-Select the more (⋯) icon in the upper right of a chart to open the menu and view available actions.
-For example, you can share the chart, download it as an image, or export it as a CSV (comma-separated values) file.
+Select the |more| icon in the upper right of a chart to open the menu and view available actions.
+For example, you can share the chart, download it as an image, or export it as a comma-separated values (CSV) file.

-For more details about using navigators, see Use navigators in Splunk Infrastructure Monitoring.
+For more details about using navigators, see :ref:`Use navigators in Splunk Infrastructure Monitoring <use-navigators-imm>`.

-For more details about working with charts, see Charts in Splunk Observability Cloud.
+For more details about working with charts, see :ref:`Charts in Splunk Observability Cloud <data-visualization-charts>`.

 Monitor Kubernetes clusters using the Kubernetes navigator
 ----------------------------------------------------------------